SSARHERPS/SSAR-species-database/README.md

 Install this in the `cndb` folder below the root directory of the site. **If this is to be located elsewhere**, change the variable `searchParams.targetApi` in `/coffee/search.coffee` and recompile the coffeescript.

+You can re-prepare the files by running `grunt compile` at the root directory.

 ## Setting up the database

 ### Manually preparing the database